 - In the case of a non-Sheriff's Department arrest, notify the arresting agency their PCD will expire in 12 hours or less and determine the status of the judicial review.
-Such prisoners shall be released 48 hours after the arrest if no PCD has been approved; - In the case of a Sheriff's Department arrest, notify the duty commander, and the arresting unit (if applicable) their PCD will expire in 12 hours or less.
+Such prisoners shall be released 48 hours after the arrest, if no PCD has been approved; or - In the case of a Sheriff's Department arrest, notify the duty commander via Sherriff's Information Bureau (SIB), and the arresting unit (if applicable) their PCD will expire in 12 hours or less.
 Provide a chronology of all efforts to obtain judicial review.
-Only the duty commander is authorized to release the prisoner due to the lack of an approved PCD.
+Only the watch commander, at the rank of lieutenant or above is authorized to release the prisoner due to the lack of an approved PCD.